-Adding solar power to your residence usually entails mounting panels on top of your roof in order to maximize the exposure to sunlight.
+Adding solar power to your commercial property or residence usually entails mounting panels on top of your roof in order to maximize exposure to sunlight.
 Although this is an out-of-the-way locale, does it have to be a rooftop addition?
 Not necessarily.
 Mounting panels on the roof is more for your own convenience while providing as much power as possible.
 If they don't have to be on the roof, then why are they?

 What gives the solar panel its power is the intense light from the sun.
-If something where to provide shade coverage on the panel itself, the power it produces would be greatly decreased.
+If something were to provide shade coverage on the panel itself, the power it produces would be greatly decreased.
 By mounting panels on rooftops, they have less of a chance to be covered by shadows from a variety of objects.

-3. Easier Installation? - Could it be easier to install a panel on the roof that it would be in an open field?
+Could it be easier to install a panel on the roof than it would be in an open field?
 That depends on the stage of the installation.
-While it may be more dangerous to shimmy around on a roof as opposed to a ground level array, tying the power into the home's infrastructure could be considerably more hectic.
+While it may be more dangerous to shimmy around on a roof as opposed to a ground-level array, tying the power into the infrastructure could be considerably more hectic.
 If the panels are on the roof, a line can be simply dropped from the array to the circuit breaker and/or power inverter.

 Although you can install solar panels at ground level, it may not be practical according to your personal situation or surroundings.
 As they are expensive to replace, it may be better to side with the suggestions of the installer when he or she is determining the placement of your array.